jenkinsci/kubernetes-plugin/README.md

 Find more examples in the [examples dir](examples).

-The default jnlp agent image used can be customized by adding it to the template
+The default agent image used can be customized by adding it to the template

 ```groovy
 containerTemplate(name: 'jnlp', image: 'jenkins/inbound-agent', args: '${computer.jnlpmac} ${computer.name}'),